Kaiser Spring Lectures

 “Come hear these super interesting lectures!”

 “Are you an adventurer?
-Come hear the Kaiser Spring Lectures, and learn how you can land on a comet!”
+Come hear the Kaiser Spring Lectures, and hear the latest news about the James Webb Space Telescope!”

 Prof. Dr. Ewine van Dishoeck